soundpress/RulesOfNYC/docs/c01/index.rst

    (5) The architect or engineer shall give consideration to inspection requirements of all welded joints that are critical to the integrity of the structure.

       (i) Any nondestructive testing deemed necessary to assure the adequacy of critical welds shall be shown on the plans.
-This testing shall be in accordance with § 25-01(r)(1) and (2).
+This testing shall be in accordance with 2 RCNY § 25-01(r)(1) and (2).

       (ii) In critical joints where there is high restraint to the shrinkage of large welds that apply strains in the thru-thickness direction of the material, nondestructive testing for lamellar tearing of the base metal behind the weld shall be specified. .
-These joints shall be shown on the plans and inspection procedures shall be in accordance with § 25-01(r)(2).
+These joints shall be shown on the plans and inspection procedures shall be in accordance with 2 RCNY § 25-01(r)(2).

       (iii) To insure general weld quality, the architect or engineer shall specify a quality control program of 25% selection of other less critical groove and butt welds to be checked by nondestructive testing.
-The method of inspection shall be shown on the plans and be in accordance with § 25-01(r)(1) and (2).
+The method of inspection shall be shown on the plans and be in accordance with 2 RCNY § 25-01(r)(1) and (2).
 For those welds over 24 inches in length which are specified for inspection only one quarter of their length need be examined.
 However, if in the opinion of the architect or engineer, nondestructive testing is not required, he shall so specify on the plans.

 (r) Nondestructive testing.

    (1) Nondestructive testing of weld metal area, as defined by AWS A3.0-69 may be specified by the architect or engineer designated for control inspection to augment other inspection requirements, or may be required by the Commissioner of Buildings should there be evidence as to the inadequacy of any welding.
-Nondestructive testing specified in § 25-01(q)(5) shall be required.
+Nondestructive testing specified in 2 RCNY § 25-01(q)(5) shall be required.

    (2) Nondestructive testing of welds shall conform with the requirements of Section 6.7 Nondestructive Testing of AWS D1.1-72 Structural Welding Code, 1972 and AWS D1.1-Rev. 1-73, 1973 Revisions to Structural Welding Code.
 Other methods of nondestructive testing acceptable to the Commissioner of Buildings consistent with good practice may be used.
 Where required by these rules or by the plans, the following ultrasonic inspection procedure shall be followed: